Origins Of Fear

 Halloween

 Michael Myers first appeared in Halloween (1978), directed by John Carpenter.
-What makes him terrifying isn’t just his violence — it’s his silence.

 Michael Myers